ErtasBurak/scientist-app/README.md

 Sets a navigation with url link.

 - [dots_indicator](https://pub.dev/packages/carousel_slider)
-Sets a indicator for pages.
+Sets an indicator for pages.

 ## Demo